JoshuaMathew/VAE-Image-Classification/README.md

   <img src="https://github.com/JoshuaMathew/VAE-Image-Classification/blob/main/images/dataset.jpg">
 </p>

 In this project the Animal Faces dataset from Kaggle is used.
 It contains 16,130 images of dogs, cats, and other wildlife.
 4,738 images of dogs were used for training.
-For validation, a dataset of 500 dog images and 500 images of cats and other wildlife was used.
+For testing, a dataset of 500 dog images and 500 images of cats and other wildlife was used.

 ## Data Preprocessing